 I went further and reached the Weidendammer Brücke bridge on the Spree River, not far from the Berlin Friedrichstrasse train station.

 The Spree’s water was clean enough to see through it.

 If you look carefully from the bridge, you can spot some objects on the bottom of the river.
 So what’s there?

 Ha!
 Easy to imagine how that happened.
 Everyone knows that moment of crisis during a pub crawl, when you run out of ideas for where to go next and then the herpetologist of the group says “My frog knows a place!”
 And the party moves to the bottom of a river.

-We continued our walk on the right side of the Spree, on Schiffbauerdamm Street.
-It was already past 1 o’clock and this “searching for a sunny brunch” operation was starting to make us really hangry.
+I continued my walk on the right side of the Spree, on Schiffbauerdamm Street.
+It was already past 1 o’clock and this “searching for a sunny brunch” operation was starting to make me really hangry.

 “Look, over there, a tiny sunny French restaurant.
-Let’s see the menu!
+Let me see the menu!
 What?!
 Two guillotined escargots for 50 bucks?”

-But a sign from the sky instantly reassured us:
+But a sign from the sky instantly reassured me:

 Just a few meters away, there was a German food restaurant: Berliner Republik.